SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative

 and $[\varepsilon^-,\varepsilon^+]$ is the DAPO-style clipping ratio that stabilizes training and encourages exploration, and $\gamma_{\mathrm{denoise}}^k\in(0,1]$ is a denoising-step discount factor that downweights the policy-gradient contributions of noisier steps, thereby improving training stability~\cite{ren2024diffusion}.
 To prevent mode collapse during exploration and preserve general driving capabilities, we regularize post-training with a KL term to the reference policy (set to the pretrained policy here), using the non-negative unbiased estimator~\cite{schulman2020approximating} and weighting it by $\beta$ to control the regularization strength:

 \textbf{Variance-gated advantages.} Standard within-group normalization can induce training instability.
 In simple cases (e.g., short rollouts or near-stationary vehicles), sampled rewards become nearly identical; after GRPO’s mean–std normalization, the resulting advantages collapse toward zero, yielding vanishing policy gradients.
 This amplifies the sensitivity of minibatch gradients to noise and directly destabilizes training.
-To address this issue, we introduce a variance gated mechanism, inspired by~\cite{yu2025dapo} and adapted to fine-grained selection over group-based trajectory rollouts.
+To address this issue, we introduce a variance-gated mechanism, inspired by~\cite{yu2025dapo} and adapted to fine-grained selection over group-based trajectory rollouts.
 Let $\sigma_t\triangleq\operatorname{std}\!\left(\{r_{t,1},\ldots,r_{t,G}\}\right)$, the group relative advantage for sample $i$ is defined as

+where $\mathrm{std}_{1}$ and $\mathrm{std}_{2}$ denote the tunable gating parameters.
 During policy sampling, we measure group diversity via the within-group standard deviation of rewards. ($i$) If the within-group standard deviation is near zero, rollouts are essentially identical, so we discard the group to avoid vanishing gradients. ($ii$) If it is small but nonzero, the differences may be noise-driven.
 Normalization would amplify this noise and corrupt the update direction, so we keep the raw differences to retain sample utility while reducing instability. ($iii$) If it is large, rollouts exhibit meaningful quality gaps and provide informative gradients; we then apply standard group-relative normalization to compute advantages.
 This variance gate retains informative samples and reduces gradient variance, thereby stabilizing typical GRPO for online RL training of multi-agent diffusion policies.